Head of School

 As an alumna of Thayer, Melissa rejoined Thayer in the summer of 2014.
 Following Thayer she attended the University of Vermont where she earned a BA in Psychology.
 She came to Thayer with more than 15 years of experience in non-profit development.
 Her previous roles include Director of Development for Partners Continuing Care and the Spaulding Rehabilitation Network, Director of Major Gifts for Spaulding Rehabilitation Hospital, Director of Major Gifts for Horizons for Homeless Children and Director of Major Gifts for Walker.
 In that time Melissa worked on capital campaigns that resulted in the building of the state-of-the-art new Spaulding Rehabilitation Hospital in Charlestown, a new headquarters for Horizons for Homeless Children in Roxbury and a campus expansion at Walker.
 Prior to working in development, Melissa worked as a counselor for homeless and runaway teens at Bridge Over Troubled Waters and also sold residential real estate in Boston.
 Melissa currently serves on the Board of Trustees for AccesSportAmerica, an adaptive sports program for people living with challenges and disabilities.
 The youngest of four sisters who all graduated from Thayer – Whitney Presutti ’85, Kelley Tuthill ’88 and Tracey Buckeridge ’90 – Melissa often says she grew up here.
 She spent many of the afternoons of her youth on the fields or in the gymnasiums watching her sisters compete in sports until she was able to enter as a sixth grader.
 Happy to be back, Melissa currently resides in Hingham with her husband and three children.

-Theresa Rubico Jay is the Director of Technology at Thayer Academy.
+Theresa Rubico Jay is the Chief Information Officer at Thayer Academy.
 Theresa first worked as a computer processing chip designer before entering the education field.
 In 1997 Theresa became the Director of Technology in Arlington Public Schools and next served as Technology Director at Xaverian Brothers High School where she designed and built a digital language lab and started an Internet radio station.
 When she joined Thayer Academy in 2011 she executed a student iPad program which advanced into a MacBook Air program.
 As Technology Director she mentors Technology Fellows, directs an innovation tech center, and has designed a cloud mobile strategy.
 She has devoted her tech director career to creating playful learning environments showcasing emerging technologies.
 Theresa holds a B.S.
 E.E. from Boston University and a M.Ed from UMass Boston.
 She is the Vice-President of Massachusetts Educational Technology Administrators Association (METAA) and chairs the CTO Clinic committee.
 She is also a member of Consortium for School Networking (CoSN), Association for Technology Leaders in Independent Schools (ATLIS), MassCUE and the International Society for Technology in Education (ISTE).

 Jon White joined Thayer as Director of Admissions and a Financial Aid Officer in 1993.
 After attending an independent day school himself, White attended Harvard University, Middlebury College (Bread Loaf School of English), and Harvard Graduate School of Education.
 White’s academic career has included teaching English, coaching soccer, basketball, and rowing, and living in a dormitory at three New England boarding schools.
 As a freshman advisor, he works closely with a group of eight freshmen each year, assisting them in their transition, including their freshman orientation at Camp Bournedale; checking in with them daily to support their endeavors; and communicating with their parents about their progress.
-Jon has also taught seminars for juniors in college essay writing and has coached Middle School tennis in the spring.
+White has also taught seminars for juniors in college essay writing and has coached Middle School tennis in the spring.
 White enjoys talking with young people interested in Thayer and hearing about their experiences, interests, and aspirations.
 White's wife Deb teaches and coaches at an independent elementary school.
 Their two sons Ben ’09 and Jonathan Traylor ("T") ’11 and their daughter Mollie ’15 are all Thayer Academy graduates.